Ten quick wins to help you get started on your journey to simple living, whether you live in the suburbs, city, or anywhere else.

 Set up a few spots for yourself to relax, doing something other than being on your phone.
 It’s depressing.
 Make a reading spot in a room you spend your time in.
 Wipe down the kitchen table and chairs and organize a drawer for you to make a cup of tea in the afternoons.
 Whatever appeals to you.

 Research a few new skills you would like to learn.
 Baking bread, crocheting, making soap, woodworking, whatever.
+(See a list of my favorite home skills here.)
 Write down a few things, save some projects to Pinterest, think about where and when you can to this in your home.

 Go to that pretty and organized junk drawer, and take out a pen.
 Get 5 pieces of paper and write down some master food planning lists: